leoloso/leoloso.com/src/posts/scripting-capabilities-in-non-standard-graphql-server.md

 As a result, the schema might eventually become unwieldy.

-## How could it be improved?
+---

+So, how could this situation be improved for GraphQL?

-If we have capabilities to compose or manipulate fields, then a few elements can already satisfy all possible combinations.
+If GraphQL had capabilities to compose or manipulate fields, then a few elements could already satisfy all possible combinations.

 [GraphQL by PoP](https://graphql-by-pop.com) (the engine powering the recently launched [GraphQL API for WordPress](https://github.com/GraphQLAPI/graphql-api-for-wp)) is a GraphQL server because it respects the [GraphQL spec](https://spec.graphql.org/), but is also a non-standard API server that provides other capabilities, including [composable fields](https://github.com/graphql/graphql-spec/issues/682) and [composable directives](https://github.com/graphql/graphql-spec/issues/683).